Should I Move To

 Verdict by lifestyle profile — same data, different priorities.

-Palm Springs is a less obvious fit for young professionals.
-It earns a Score of 24/100 (grade F) on the young professionals profile.
-Especially strong on education (70/100), weakest on climate (7/100).
+Palm Springs doesn't obviously fit young professionals.
+It earns 24/100 (grade F) on the young professionals profile.
+Strongest on environmental quality (80/100); weakest on climate (7/100).

-Palm Springs, California has an overall UrbRank Score of 23/100 (grade F), ranked #992 nationally.
-The score is a weighted average across affordability, safety, climate, walkability, jobs, environment, and education.
+Palm Springs, California pulls a 35/100 overall on the UrbRank Score (grade F), currently ranked #904 nationally.
+The composite weights seven lifestyle dimensions: affordability, safety, climate, walkability, jobs, environment, and education.

-Palm Springs has a population of 44,935, with 44% of adults 25+ holding a bachelor's degree or higher and a median age of 57.
+Palm Springs has about 44,935 residents, 44% of adults 25+ holding a bachelor's degree or higher with a median age of 57.

-Use UrbRank's comparison tool to put Palm Springs side-by-side with any other US city — housing costs, salaries, demographics, and quality of life metrics displayed together.
-The leaderboard pages also show how Palm Springs ranks for families, retirees, remote workers, and young professionals.
+Use UrbRank's comparison tool to put Palm Springs head-to-head against any other US city — housing, salaries, demographics, and quality-of-life metrics side by side.
+The leaderboard pages also show how Palm Springs stacks up for families, retirees, remote workers, and young professionals specifically.

 Every US city is scored 0-100 on seven dimensions using public data from the US Census Bureau, Bureau of Labor Statistics, FBI Crime Data Explorer, EPA Air Quality System, NOAA NCEI, and Walk Score.
 Each dimension is a percentile rank against every other city — so a score of 80 means the city is in the top 20% nationally on that dimension.